 We learn that the abbey was built on a hellmouth -- and if we know anything about real estate in horror films, it’s location, location, location.
 Sister Irene is the only one who can enter the cloistered sanctuary to meet with the nuns who must pray at all times, “24/7” (as they didn’t say back in 1952).

 Sadly, the hellmouth has been opened, the grounds of the abbey are no longer consecrated, and the nuns turn into creatures of evil.
 The only way to close the hellmouth is with a relic (which looks oddly like a glass Christmas ball ornament) that contains the blood of Christ.
 The Mother Superior proclaims “only a bride of Christ can wield the blood of Christ.”

 This is all very strange considering Catholic theology, which teaches that priests daily handle the blood of Christ during the Mass.
-If they wanted more of the blood of Christ, it seems Frenchie could just go back to the village and bring back some wine to be transformed for Communion.
+If they wanted more of the blood of Christ, it seems Frenchie could just go back to the village and bring back some wine to be transformed in the Eucharist.

 Sister Irene and Father Burke are willing to fight, even give up their lives, to stop evil that threatens the world, so we’ll give two separate Movie Church ratings.
 The Abbey of St. Carta gets our lowest rating of 1 Steeple for being the hellish location of suicide and murder, but Father Burke and Sister Irene receive our highest rating of 4 Steeples.